 Here are some of the things the chickens believe you should spend your time reading this weekend.

 Julie chose a short story collection that features a small town haunted, both by ghosts and by its racist past.
 Given the current climate, it tends to feel less like we're haunted by racism and more like it never died in the first place.

 Jarad has two things to recommend this week: The first is the book about the Chimpanzees of Gombe, and Dr. Goodall's extraordinary work done there.
 The second is a Politico article explaining the White House Press Secretary, and how she manages and attempts to put out the ever present fires at the White House

-Morty recommends a movie that shines a light on poverty in a county near disneyland, a sad juxtaposition that shows the happiest place on earth with a lot of unseen sadness.
+Morty recommends a movie that shines a light on poverty in a county near Disneyworld and those that live in the shadows of the happiest place on earth..

 What is Your Uncle Morty celebrating?
 The fact that people are starting to submit to the first annual Sacred Chickens Writing Contest.